Keynote speakers

 Building for the Real World: The Full-Cycle Engineering of AI Agents

 Moving an AI project from a local prompt to a production-ready system requires more than just code, it requires a rigorous engineering lifecycle.
 In this talk, I will pull back the curtain on the "Build-Test-Deploy" pipeline for AI Operating Systems.
-We will explore how to approach AI in any industry using a structured four-pillar process:
+We will explore how to approach AI in any industry using a structured four-pillar process: - Strategic Discovery: Understanding the "Fit" and defining the boundaries of an AI system. - Architectural Design: Structuring memory, tool-calling, and external integrations. - The Deployment Gap: Solving the challenges of latency, reliability, and edge-case handling in live environments. - Case Studies: Brief insights from diverse automation builds from data-driven business intelligence to real-time communication systems.

 Applied LLMs, Agentic AI & LLM Security: Building and Defending Intelligent Systems for Industry